kpassoubady/java-personal-expense-tracker/exercise/2-breakout/3b-Day3-Session2-UI-Automation-TestNG.md

 In this final session, you'll add browser automation testing to ensure your user interface works perfectly.
 We'll use Selenium WebDriver with TestNG to create professional UI tests that validate complete user workflows.

+**🎯 New Feature**: Use the Selenium Expert chatmode you created in Day 2b!

 ### 🎯 What You'll Build (30 minutes)

 - **WebDriver Setup**: Chrome/Firefox automation configuration